carlsborg/rcviz/README.md

 * Provides a decorator to instrument target functions (as opposed to trace or debugger based approaches)
 * Uses pygraphviz to render the graph.

+## Updates

+* Jun-2023:  Jupyter notebook integration.
+Invoke callgraph.render() with no params from inside a notebook and it renders the visualization as a png in your notebook.
+See examples folder.

-## (new in 2022) run this in your browser!
+* Oct-2021: Run this in your browser!
 You can run rcviz-annotated python code in your browser, with this [incredible pyiodide based web app](https://www.recursionvisualizer.com/) by [@pamelafox](https://github.com/pamelafox/recursive-visualizations), and generate the same recursion visualizations that you would with the command line.

-## usage
+## Usage

 1. Use the @viz decorator to instrument the recursive function.
 > @viz <br>